terrajobst/AspNetCore.Docs.it-it/aspnetcore/web-api/handle-errors.md

 ::: moniker range="= aspnetcore-2.2"

-La risposta di errore può essere configurata come descritto nella sezione [use ApiBehaviorOptions.
-ClientErrorMapping](#use-apibehavioroptionsclienterrormapping) .
+The error response can be configured as outlined in the [Use ApiBehaviorOptions.ClientErrorMapping](#use-apibehavioroptionsclienterrormapping) section.

 ::: moniker-end

 ::: moniker range=">= aspnetcore-2.2"

-### <a name="use-apibehavioroptionsclienterrormapping"></a>Usare ApiBehaviorOptions.
-ClientErrorMapping
+### <a name="use-apibehavioroptionsclienterrormapping"></a>Use ApiBehaviorOptions.ClientErrorMapping

-Usare la proprietà <xref:Microsoft.AspNetCore.Mvc.ApiBehaviorOptions.ClientErrorMapping*> per configurare il contenuto della risposta `ProblemDetails`.
-Ad esempio, il codice seguente in `Startup.ConfigureServices` aggiorna la `type` proprietà per le risposte 404:
+Usare la proprietà <xref:Microsoft.AspNetCore.Mvc.ApiBehaviorOptions.ClientErrorMapping%2A> per configurare il contenuto della risposta `ProblemDetails`.
+For example, the following code in `Startup.ConfigureServices` updates the `type` property for 404 responses:

 ::: moniker-end